 Use staff or team meetings to deliver training to employees.
 It doesn’t have to be long or complex, a five to fifteen minute training session is all you need.
 Just make sure to do them on a regular basis and follow up to see how things are progressing.
 You could also try setting aside one day a week to focus on training for a short period of time.

 Leverage Free Web Content.
 YouTube is a great source of learning content and is free.
 Try YouTube searches that include Manufacturing, Safety, Lean Manufacturing, Training, Presenting, Leadership, Communication, Teamwork, etc… Another interesting source for learning is Manufacturing Talk Radio.
-Getting employees connected to NW Manufacturers and Makers Switchboard is also a great tool.
-There, they can ask questions of other manufacturers, or post their own helpful advice.

 Companies that reach a great level of success recognize they did this in part because of the efforts and commitments of their employees.
 Employees who are encouraged by employers to grow and develop are more engaged in company objectives, resulting in better business results.
 As you can see from the list above, it doesn’t take a lot of money to begin to make a positive impact.